Ingwersaft/wildfly-deploy-gradle-plugin/README.md

+# :warning: wildfly-deploy-gradle-plugin is not maintained!

+This repository will be [archived] soon as I stopped working with java application server for some time now.
+Feel free [getting in touch](https://kesselring.io/#contactSection) if you need some hints :)

 # wildfly-deploy-gradle-plugin

 Gradle Plugin for deploying Files to Wildfly

 :exclamation: Plugin needs some tests for productive use, keep in mind :)